anujstam/ThirtyDaysofGo/README.md

 Code is uploaded as and when the challenge is solved (ie usually one problem per day, until the 30 days are done)

-Certain days that use object oriented programming do not allow Go to be used.
+Certain days do not allow Go to be used.
 Those problems have been solved using Python3.
-An attempt with go structs may be made in the future
+A solution with Go has also been made in some cases, but those cannot be submitted online.